oracle/node-oracledb/doc/api.md

 will occur.
 It is recommended to put logic such as committing and releasing connections in this event (or after it occurs).
 See [lobinsert2.js](https://github.com/oracle/node-oracledb/tree/master/examples/lobinsert2.js).
+It is also recommended for persistent LOBs not use the `finish` event handler for cleanup.

 ### <a name="lobinsertdiscussion"></a> 11.4 Using RETURNING INTO to Insert into LOBs